 - Not being able to tie back the results to actual monetary value.

 - Not having the right technology that allows for operationalization of the work, monitoring, reiteration, and then adaption accordingly to get the best results.

-LH: What are the use cases for AI in banking that you personally are most excited about?
+LH: What are the use cases for AI and machine learning in banking that you personally are most excited about?

 JM: I am most excited to see areas of financial institutions which historically were not very data driven starting to look at alternative data to enhance their business.
 For example, investment banking traditionally focused on financial statements for their analysis, along with some market data points.
 I am speaking to more and more investment banking groups that want to leverage alternative data to drive M&A target analysis, comparable company analysis, and much more to better service their clients.
 Early adopters in I-banking who incorporate advanced analytics into their client pitches will definitely stand out from their competition.

 PM: For the past two years, we’ve seen emerging new types of use cases relying on new capabilities offered by computer vision, natural language processing, and/or speech recognition.
 In financial services, it has opened new exciting fields to complement the “traditional” data science initiatives (that relied mainly on internal, structured data that is widespread in the numerous silos of the organizations).
 It has opened, for instance, new frontiers in the AI-based automation of back-office and compliance processes (e.g., advanced information extraction in PDF files, etc.) as well as new sources of improvements in customer operations (automated routing of demands, proactive treatment of complaints, etc.).

 HR: The ones that allow you to get big financial returns fastest.
 For example, a bank I have worked with uses ML to predict when transactions will fail during the settlement process.
 This has saved them several millions from the fines they would incur.
 It sounds boring, but the impact is high!